ryyharris/number-theory-calculator/README.md

 The "Clear" resets the whole calculator, "BackSpace" resets the current number.

-NOTE: This class uses many structures from the Bailiey jar file.
+NOTE: This project uses many structures from the Bailiey jar file.
 First create a variable BAILIEY and add it to the project before using this calculator.